tintinrevient/joints-data/README.md

 The example outputs are listed as below for one painting of Michelangelo:
 * The normalized poses, e.g., in the folder `keypoints/classical/Michelangelo/1304_norm_1.png`;
-* The angles between each joint, which is saved in the file `joint_angles.csv`.
+* The angles between each joint, which is saved in the file `output/joint_angles.csv`.

 <p float="left">
     <img src="keypoints/classical/Michelangelo/1304_norm_1.png" width="200" />